ShafferProjects/NeoForge-MMCNServerUtils-1.21.X-Prod/README.md

 # MMCN Server Utils

-A custom server-side utility mod for [The ModdedMC Network](https://moddedmc.net), built using NeoForge 1.21.1.
+A custom server-side utility mod for [The ModdedMC Network](https://moddedmc.net), built using NeoForge 21.1.172 for Minecraft 1.21.1.

 This mod provides essential infrastructure tools and staff utilities designed to improve network-wide server moderation, player management, and cross-server synchronization.